vimal-11/Data_Verification/README.md

 # Data Verification
-Validation of user data from registration forms by RPA in python
+Validation of user data from registration forms by in python

 Automating the human data verification process by processing the documents and files submitted by the user to verify user's credentials in the registration form.